 Bakuchiol holds many of the same skin benefits as retinol, in fact, clinical studies by Sytheon have found that when used over 6 weeks it improved wrinkle depth, fine lines, pigmentation, elasticity and firmness of the skin, without causing irritation.

+We also use Sea Buckthorn in our new nourishing oil-based booster.
 Sea Buckthorn oil contains approximately 190 bioactive substances, which include provitamin A. A provitamin is a substance that can be converted within the body to a vitamin.
 Meaning that Sea Buckthorn oil contains the same benefits of retinol (vitamin A) itself.

 It has many skin benefits such as helping to rebuild cells and delay cell ageing, reduce scars, helping to treat conditions such as eczema, psoriasis, and acne, improving skin elasticity and has a regenerative and anti-ageing effect.